arbCoding/PsSp/README.md

 This project uses [Dear ImGui](https://github.com/ocornut/imgui/tree/v1.89.5) v1.89.5.
 This is necessary for compilation of the GUI.
 Specifically, the [OpenGL3](https://www.opengl.org/) and the [GLFW](https://www.glfw.org/) backends.

+This project uses [ImGuiFileDialog](https://github.com/aiekick/ImGuiFileDialog.git), Lib_Only branch.
+This is necessary for file dialogs in Dear ImGui.

 This project uses [sac-format](https://github.com/arbCoding/sac-format).
 This is necessary for compilation of any seismic processing methods.

-This project uses [tinyfiledialogs](https://sourceforge.net/projects/tinyfiledialogs/) v3.13.
-This is necessary for native-OS file dialogs.

 This project uses [FFTW3](https://www.fftw.org/).
 This is necessary for spectral functionality (FFT, IFFT).